kostich/uptime-gopher/README.md

 Uptime Gopher is a simple commmand line tool for checking the availability of the given web resources.

-It checks every given host (in the config.json file) by doing a web request, ping, port check and keyword check.
+It checks every given host by doing a web request, ping, port check and keyword check (checks used per host are user-defined).

+It displays the results on the standard output but it can be configured to log the results to a MySQL database (with or without displaying them on the standard output).

 ## Installation